 SPMT 4303.
-ADMINISTRATION AND MANAGEMENT OF

-INTERCOLLEGIATE ATHLETICS.

-The focus of this course is on understanding how intercollegiate athletics are managed and opportunities and challenges are faced and overcome.
-Students will develop and understanding of the issues facing collegiate sport programs and the knowledge and skills necessary to work in these programs.
+ADMINISTRATION AND MANAGEMENT OF INTERCOLLEGIATE ATHLETICS.
+3 CREDIT HOURS The focus of this course is on understanding how intercollegiate athletics is managed and opportunities and challenges are faced and overcome.
+Students will develop and understanding of the issues facing collegiate sport programs and the knowledge and skills necessary to work in these programs, with a biblical worldview.
 (Prerequisite: BUS 1301 - Sport Management Students)

 SPMT 4306.
 SPORT SALES SPONSORSHIP AND REVENUE GENERATION.
-3 CREDIT HOURS

-An examination of effective sales management practices in the sport industry.
-A required part of the course is a practicum in which students will participate in sales and/or fundraising efforts with a professional, intercollegiate, or charitable sport organization.
-(Prerequisite: SPMT 2309 -Sport Management Students)
+course, students will study effective sales management practices within the sports industry.
+A unique aspect of this course is a practicum experience where students will have the opportunity to participate in sales and fundraising efforts with a professional, intercollegiate, or charitable sports organization.
+Through this hands-on experience, students will gain valuable skills and insights into the sales and fundraising aspects of sports management.
+(Prerequisite: SPMT 2309 - Sport Management Students)